jaripeeperkorn/Group-Fairness-in-Predictive-Process-Monitoring/README.md

 ## Rerunning the experiment

-To recreate the results of the experiments, run:
+To recreate the results of the experiments (conda required), run:

 ```recreate_experiments.py```